vitalab/vitalab.github.io/article/_posts/2020-06-05-SharpMinima.md

 * Previously used definitions of flatness fail to account for the complex geometry of some commonly used deep architectures.
 * Positive scale invariance allows one to alter the flatness of a minimum without affecting the network function.
+* A measure of flatness of a minimum of a ReLU network has to take into account its positive scale invariance.